 Prior to Randolph’s appointment in 2007, he served as assistant headmaster at The Lawrenceville School and worked in a variety of teaching and administrative roles in schools in Europe and the Middle East.
 At Riverdale, his work has focused on curriculum development, interdisciplinary studies, design thinking, and the implications of cognitive and technological advancements for learning, character development, and positive psychology.

 He lives with his wife, Kris, close to the Hill Campus in the school’s first building.
 A one-time fencer for Harvard University, he has been known to engage in an occasional bout with the Riverdale fencing team.
 He tweets with the handle, @daar17.

-Articles and speeches by Randolph include:
+Articles and speeches by and featuring Randolph include:

 “Be Alchemists, Not Auks,” 2021 graduation address

 “Black Lives Matter at Riverdale,” 2020 graduation address

 “The Weft of Learning,” an article in The Parents League of New York Review 2020

 “Going Global Without Going,” an online feature in Independent School magazine

 “What Is School,” an exchange of letters with Max Ventilla, CEO of AltSchool, on Medium